-The long-rumored Harry Potter RPG is real, and it's bringing us back to the Wizarding World of centuries ago.
-Hogwarts Legacy was officially unveiled at the latest Sony reveal showcase (the one with the preorders).
-If you're looking on information regarding its gameplay, story, release date, and even J.K.
-Rowling's involvement with if, you've come to the right place.
+The long-rumored Harry Potter RPG is real, and it's bringing us back to the Wizarding World of centuries ago, long before Harry and his friends ever made it to the famous school.
+Hogwarts Legacy was officially unveiled during a PlayStation showcase, so we could expect some marketing deals with Sony's platform.
+If you're looking for information regarding its gameplay, story, release date, and even J.K.
+Rowling's involvement with it, you've come to the right place.

 What is Hogwarts Legacy?